ramankhurana/PapersWithSummary/CONTRIBUTING.md

 # Contributing to PapersWithSummary

 Thank you for considering contributing to this project!
-Our goal is to build a community-curated collection of research paper summaries across AI, ML, NLP, CV, and beyond.
+Our goal is to build a community-curated collection of research paper summaries across LLM, Fine Tuning, Agentic AI, Prompt Engineering, NLP, CV, and beyond.

 ## 📌 Purpose of This Repository